PSY 652: Research Methods in Psychology I

 GDP has a vast range ($259 for Burundi to $187,267 for Lichtenstein), with most countries stacked toward the lower end of GDP.
 As you’ll learn about in Module 15, it’s often useful to apply a non-linear transformation to these types of heavily skewed variables.
 This is a form of a Statistics/Transformation layer.

 The scale_x_log10() function in ggplot2 is used to transform the x-axis of a plot to a logarithmic scale with base 10.
-Add a layer (remember to put the + sign at the end of the last line of existing code), then apply the transformation function.
+To take the log base 10 of GDP, add a layer (remember to put the + sign at the end of the last line of existing code), then apply the transformation function.

 If we wish, we could zoom into a certain part of the graph — for example, to focus on countries with a GDP between 1 and 25,000 USD.
-We can use the coord_cartesian() function for this — a Coordinates layer.
+We can use the coord_cartesian() function for this — which is an example of a Coordinates layer.

 The argument to the function needed here is xlim for x-axis limits.
 To restrict the graph to x scores between 1 and 25,000 we use: